Chairman, USPS Board of Governors

 Martinez began his career as an investment banker in 1971 at Kuhn Loeb & Company, which merged with Lehman Brothers in 1977.
-Martinez became a partner there in 1978 and worked as Managing Director in investment banking until his retirement in 2003.
+He became a partner there in 1978 and worked as managing director in investment banking until his retirement in 2003.
 Throughout his career, he was involved in most aspects of investment banking, including public and private financings, mergers and acquisitions, corporate restructurings and overall corporate financial advice.
 Since 2003, he has served on the board of directors for several companies, including Cigna Corporation, Orbital ATK and Bacardi Limited.

-Martinez is a graduate of Boston College and obtained a Master of Business Administration degree from The Wharton School of the University of Pennsylvania.
+A graduate of Boston College, Martinez also obtained a Master of Business Administration from The Wharton School of the University of Pennsylvania.

 Latest update: December 2023